siobyrne/young-dressage-horse-program-analysis/README.md

 It makes sense that KWPN, Hanoverian, and Oldenburg are the most dominant studbooks, as they have by far the biggest presence in the United States.
 The American branch of the KWPN, KWPN-NA, [states on their website](https://kwpn-na.org/the-kwpn-na/about/about-kwpn-na/) they have registered an average of more than 550 foals a year over the last decade.

+Figure 30
+*Top Ten Most Prominent Studbooks by Number of Horses*
 ![Most Prominent Studbooks](images/top-10-studbooks.png)

-*Figure 33: Top Ten Most Prominent Studbooks by Number of Horses*

 #### Most Championship Appearances
-The horse with the most appearances at the Markel/USEF Young and Developing Horse Championships to date (Figure 34) is WakeUp, ridden by Emily Miles.
+The horse with the most appearances at the Markel/USEF Young and Developing Horse Championships to date (Figure 31) is WakeUp, ridden by Emily Miles.
 WakeUp competed in the Four and Six Year Old Championships as a young horse, and represented the USA at the World Young Horse Championships in Verden, Germany as a 5 year old in 2010.

 He also competed two years in a row in both the Developing Prix St. Georges and Developing Grand Prix divisions, and went on to compete at the CDI level at Grand Prix.

 There were several horses that have five appearances at championships.
 Pikko del Cerro HU was the only one who competed in every division (USEF 4 Year Old, FEI 5 Year Old, FEI 6 Year Old, Developing Prix St. Georges, Developing Grand Prix).
 The rest consisted of Fashion Designer OLD (FEI 5 Year Old, FEI Six Year Old, two years in Developing Prix St. Georges, Developing Grand Prix), Quantum Jazz (USEF 4 Year Old, FEI 6 Year  Old, three years Developing Grand Prix), Floretienne (USEF 4 Year Old, FEI 6 Year Old, Developing Prix St. Georges, two years Developing Grand Prix), Sternlicht Hilltop (USEF 4 Year Old, FEI 6 Year Old, three years Developing Prix St. Georges), Don Cesar (FEI 5 Year Old, FEI 6 Year Old, two years Developing Prix St. Georges, Developing Grand Prix), Flavius MF (FEI 5 Year Old, FEI 6 Year Old, two years Developing Prix St. Georges, Developing Grand Prix), Au Revoir (FEI 5 Year Old, FEI 6 Year Old, two years Developing Prix St. Georges, Developing Grand Prix), Ronin (USEF 4 Year Old, FEI 5 Year Old, two years Developing Prix St. Georges, Developing Grand Prix), Sole Mio (USEF 4 Year Old, FEI 5 Year Old, Developing Prix St. Georges, two years Developing Grand Prix), and Spirit of Joy (FEI 5 Year Old, FEI 6 Year Old, Developing Prix St. Georges, two years Developing Grand Prix).

+Figure 31
+*Horses with Most Appearances at Championships*
 ![Most Appearances at Championships](images/most-appearances.png)

-*Figure 34: Horses with Most Appearances at Championships*

 ## Final Thoughts
 The data analyzed clearly shows that the majority of Young Horse Championship participants have been quite successful.
 The majority made it to FEI (69.5%), and of those that made it to FEI, a fair number made it to Grand Prix (38.1%).
 Four horses went on to make international teams.
 A mere 9.7% of horses that competed in the Young Horse divisions during the analyzed time frame never competed beyond the Young Horse divisions.

-I am a dressage trainer and competitor myself, and an agnostic when it comes to the Young Horse program.
+While certainly not the only path to success, the Young Horse program is one option.
 There are horses who can handle the requirements of these tests without undue stress, and those whose development doesn't align with the requirements of the tests.
 Both types of horses can make it to FEI, and be successful.
 The tests themselves are not the problem, the real issue is the lack of consideration for where a horse is in their development.

 ## Acknowledgements
 The following sites were utilized to research this project and gather this data: